adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 - Arguments for/against doing this as a new `MethodReceiver` trait
 - Arguments for/against stabilizing the unstable `Receiver` trait instead of this
-- Arguments for/against doing a pointer-based `Deref` or `MethodReceiver` at the same time as this, or whether it truly can be orthogonal (as discussed at https://github.com/rust-lang/rust/issues/44874#issuecomment-1483607125)
+- Arguments for/against doing a pointer-based `Deref` or `MethodReceiver` at the same time as this, or whether it truly can be orthogonal (as discussed at https://github.com/rust-lang/rust/issues/44874#issuecomment-1483607125).
+- In particular, if we later implement a blanket `MethodReceiver` for `Deref` then we run into compatibility breakges, so we need to figure out if we'd do that

 # Prior art
 [prior-art]: #prior-art